php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-mapspread"></a>
 #### `mapSpread()` {.collection-method}

-The `mapSpread` method iterates over the collection's items, passing each nested item value into the given closure.
-The closure is free to modify the item and return it, thus forming a new collection of modified items:
+The `mapSpread` method iterates over the collection's items, passing each nested item value into the given callback.
+The callback is free to modify the item and return it, thus forming a new collection of modified items:

     $collection = collect([0, 1, 2, 3, 4, 5, 6, 7, 8, 9]);